orchidsoftware/orchid.software/docs/en/docs/attachments.md

 ],
 ```

-- **disk** - storage name used to store files.
-The entire settings of which should be defined in `/config/filesystems.php`.
+- **disk** - The name of the storage used to store files.
+The entire settings for the storage should be defined in `/config/filesystems.php`.

-- **generator** - a class that defines how the uploaded files will be named and in which directories they will be located and how to avoid duplicating them.
+- **generator** - A class that defines how the uploaded files will be named, in which directories they will be located, and how to avoid duplicating them.

 ## Event subscription